ChristopherA/simplest-github-page/szachyNaN.md

 ```
 ***
 ```
 > Feel free to add your analysis.
-I'll collect them and include in extended version.
+I'll collect them and include in the extended version.
 > Go Miners!
 ```